diegoAndrade777/Devs-Arround/README.md

 <img align="center" src="./static/frontend.gif"></img>

-Run tha application at: https://devsarround.herokuapp.com/
+Check this application at: https://devsarround.herokuapp.com/

 ## Mobile
 The mobile app (React Native) developed with Sockets (+ the [chalenge](DESAFIOS.md) done) looks like that: